 Having a large cushion of cash, built-up retirement accounts that have allowed us to achieve Coast FIRE and the ability to funnel more of our money toward income-producing assets also makes us feel happy … just in a different way.

 4. Increased Net Worth

 When you don’t have debt, you avoid the negative drain on your net worth.
 And without a mortgage, this is doubly true!

 When we started our journey of financial betterment in 2010, we had a -$50,000 net worth.
 (Yes, that’s a negative symbol).

 We owed A LOT more than we owned.
 I owed more on my home than it was worth, had $30,000 of student debt and I was spending more than I was earning.
 I even bought my wife’s engagement ring with my student loans!

-9 years later, our net worth has grown to $850,000 through simple investing strategies, increasing our income and focused debt destruction.
+10 years later, our net worth grew to over $1,000,000 through simple investing strategies, increasing our income, and focused debt destruction.
 Without a mortgage, our net worth continued to soar.

 5. Have More Fun

 My wife loves to do design projects in our home.
 I love vacations.
 With more available cash flow, we’ve been able to enjoy life and reward ourselves more lately.

 Nicole has been able to update our laundry room, update our kitchen, buy new furniture guilt-free and we even got the big screen TV we always wanted.
 This home now feels like a palace and it’s ours!